asyncapi/generator/Development.md

 ```bash
 cd apps/generator
 ```
-2.Modify the react-template in `./test/test-templates/react-template` to test different features.
+2. Modify the react-template in `./test/test-templates/react-template` to test different features.

 3. Run the generator with the react-template: